mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 armoured vehicles and lighter vehicles of all Tech Levels, including grav craft.
 However, they can engage spacecraft if they are low enough.
-DM+2 applies as usual when targeting a space vessel with a ground- based weapon but damage is reduced to a tenth.
+DM+2 applies as usual when targeting a space vessel with a ground-based weapon but damage is reduced to a tenth.

 Mining Laser
 Mining lasers are intended for intense focus at very